vivek-nexus/google-meet-slack-integration/README.md

 This will be the emoji displayed in your slack status, during the meeting.
 Default emoji is 📞.

 > Custom emojis available in your slack workspace are supported.
-They must be directly copy pasted from slack, with both the colons like `:bowtie:`
+They must be directly copy pasted from slack in text format, with both the colons like `:bowtie:`.
+Read more in this [FAQ](#slack-status-is-not-updating).

 **Click save** for the extension to start working.
 You should see a green banner which indicates that the extension is working.

+<br><br>

 # Usage